shariq1989/cookbook/content/recipe/chili_con_carne.md

 #### Can I freeze chili con carne?

 You sure can.
 First, allow the dish to cool completely and then add it to a freezer-safe container.
 It is as easy as that and can freeze for up to 3 months.
 When you’re ready to eat, let it defrost in the refrigerator overnight.
 To serve, warm the soup on a stovetop and prepare all your toppings.

+### INSTRUCTIONS: STEP-BY-STEP

+1. Add the dried chilis to an [Instant Pot](https://amzn.to/3qfNYCZ) and cook on saute mode until blistered, 1 minute.

+{{< figure src="/images/ccc2.jpg" class="instructionFigure">}}

+2. Remove the chilis and add them to a blender or food processor, along with the chicken broth.
+Add the 2 chipotle chilis and 2 tbsp sauce.
+Mix thoroughly and set aside.

+{{< figure src="/images/ccc3.jpg" class="instructionFigure">}}

+3. Season the chuck with salt and pepper.
+4. Add oil to the Instant Pot and then add a layer of the chuck.
+Allow it to sear and form a crust.
+Repeat until all the meat has had a chance to brown.
+Set the meat aside.

+{{< figure src="/images/ccc1.jpg" class="instructionFigure">}}

+5. Add onions to the oil and cook until they become translucent and soften.

+{{< figure src="/images/ccc4.jpg" class="instructionFigure">}}

+6. Next, add the garlic, cinnamon, cumin, allspice, and oregano.
+Stir to combine and cook until it becomes fragrant about 1-2 minutes.

+{{< figure src="/images/ccc6.jpg" class="instructionFigure">}}

+7. Add the reserved meat and blender chili puree, along with the Worcestershire sauce, apple cider vinegar, fish sauce, black beans, and tomato paste to the Instant Pot.

+{{< figure src="/images/ccc7.jpg" class="instructionFigure">}}

+8. Secure the lid and cook on manual high pressure for 40 minutes.
+This cooking time is for high  elevation.
+You can reduce the cooking time for lower elevation.
+9. Serve as a stew and top with onion, cilantro, cheese, and avocado.
+Warm corn tortillas are always a nice touch.

+{{< figure src="/images/ccc8.jpg" class="instructionFigure">}}